Riders Guide

 • Communicate with riders around you so they know about any hazards and what you are doing.

-• Pointing out potholes, gravel, branches, dead pheasants and other obstacles help keep the ride free from punctures, lost water bottles broken wheels and crashes.
+• Identifying obstacles like potholes, gravel, branches, and dead pheasants is crucial.
+This helps keep the ride free from punctures, lost water bottles, broken wheels, and crashes.

 Other road users